PolySkill: Learning Generalizable Skills Through Polymorphic Abstraction: Experiments

+\paragraph{Number of Skills Learned} We additional analyze the size of the induced skill library (``\# Skill'').
+Ideally, an agent should identify a concise set of ``polymorphic'' skills that can be reused across various contexts, rather than memorizing a vast library of specific, non-transferable sub-routines.
+A lower skill count coupled with high accuracy indicates that the agent has successfully distilled the underlying logic of the tasks in certain layouts.
+We measure the number of skills by measuring how many unique skills are set aside, without considering the exact implementation per class.
+We include both the \textit{w/o Update} and \textit{w/ Update} settings.

+As shown in Table \ref{tab:skill_efficiency}, \ours demonstrates superior efficiency compared to ASI.
+In the static setting, \ours achieves higher accuracy (55.4\% vs. 52.3\% in Cross-task) while maintaining a smaller skill library (43 vs. 50 skills).
+This confirms our hypothesis that polymorphic skills are more robust to interface variations, allowing a single skill to cover scenarios that would require multiple distinct skills in ASI.

+When online updates are enabled, the skill library naturally grows to accommodate novel environments; however, \ours + Update continues to outperform the baseline significantly.
+Notably, in the Cross-task setting, \ours + Update reaches state-of-the-art performance (63.2\%) with only 47 skills, far fewer than the 66 skills required by ASI + Update.
+This suggests that \ours adapts by refining existing polymorphic definitions rather than blindly accumulating redundant skills.

-\textbf{Case Study: Continual Learning} To simulate how skills would be used and evolved in real-world scenarios, we investigate the agent's \emph{continual learning} capabilities.
-The experiment starts with an agent whose skill library was learned on the WebArena Shopping tasks.
-The agent then continues to perform online updates via skill induction on new websites for Amazon and then Target, respectively (task details in \Cref{appendix:live-website-dataset}).
-To reduce the potential noise, we performed the experiments 3 times to reduce the potential variance across runs.
+\textbf{Case Study: Continual Learning} To simulate how skill would be used and evolved in real-world scenarios, we investigate the agent's {continual learning} capabilities.
+The experiment begins with an agent whose skill library is initialized on the WebArena Shopping tasks.
+The agent then continues to perform online update via skill induction on new websites for Amazon and then Target, respectively (details in \Cref{appendix:live-website-dataset}).
+We performed the experiments 3 times to reduce the potential variance across run.
 In this setting, we are both interested in the positive transfer from the existing skill library in a similar domain.
-Also, we measure the WA Shopping performance after it has adapted to the new website.
+Also, we measure the WA Shopping performance after it has adapted to new website.
 This allows us to study potential catastrophic forgetting, where learning new knowledge can harm existing skills, a well-known challenge in continual learning~\citep{van_de_Ven_2025}.

 The results, presented in Figure~\ref{fig:continual_learning}, highlight two critical advantages of \ours's polymorphic abstraction: First, when adapting to new domains like Amazon and Target, {\ours effectively learns the required specialized skills}, demonstrating strong positive transfer (orange and red curves).
 More importantly, it avoids the interference that reduces the ASI performance at the last.
 After specializing on the new sites, the ASI agent’s performance on the original WebArena tasks degrades significantly.
 In contrast, {\ours retains its general knowledge}, with its performance on the original tasks remaining stable (blue curve).
 This results in a final {+4.9\%} performance advantage over ASI on the benchmark, proving our method's ability to learn new skills without hurting existing ones.